NazaniCode/armenian-rhyme-app/README.md

 # Armenian Rhyme Finder 🎵

+**⚠️ Private Repository** - This is a private project.
+Access is limited to authorized contributors only.

 A sophisticated web application for discovering Armenian rhymes based on IPA (International Phonetic Alphabet) phoneme similarity analysis.
 The app uses intelligent feature-aware algorithms to identify different types of rhymes.

 ## Features